Aging with Grace: New Traditions

 But we did laugh together, talk loudly, hug a lot, and started some new traditions.
 All I know is that I spent Thanksgiving with my children, and that’s the best tradition of all.

 Grace Harrison is a Silver Sager and proud of it.
 She's a ghost writer for national and local magazines.
-She is excited to write a regular column for Silver Sage Magazine and hopes readers will enjoy her musings.
+She is excited to write for Silver Sage Magazine and hopes readers will enjoy her musings.